Train-In-Blocks-Ltd/Landing/content/blog/2022-03-09-women-in-fitness-key-influencers.md

 Vonn worked with Tempo to expand their sport-inspired programme and help their clients prepare for their own personal fitness journeys.
 She set up and released a six-part series of fitness challenges, inspired by her own training routine as a professional athlete before becoming an adviser for the company as the fitness industry has continued to evolve within our own homes, which of course hit its zenith during the lockdowns of 2020 and 2021.
 Vonn has also taken to YouTube to post regular fitness videos on balance exercises and core workout techniques.

-## Elizabeth Cutler&
+## Elizabeth Cutler&Julie Rice

 In 2006, spin class teacher Ruth Zukerman introduced her client, estate agent Elizabeth Cutler, to entertainment head hunter Julie Rice and a fitness phenomena was born.
 The three entrepreneurial women started up SoulCycle - as the name suggests, a cycling company specialising for trendy studios, high end clients and intense cardio workouts.
-The classes combine HIIT, resistance and strength training whilst pushing the pedal to the metal to music on a stationary bike.
+The classes combine HIIT, resistance and strength training whilst pushing the pedal to the metal to music on a stationary bike and are designed to build your endurance, stamina and speed.
+Thanks to all those intervals, the workout boosts cardio endurance, burns major calories, and tones muscles while still going easy on your joints

 The ever-growing popularity of the classes have proved a hit (no pun intended) among iconic female figures including Michelle Obama, Beyonce and Victoria Beckham.
 The company is now set up in 99 locations and came to London in 2019.
+Cutler&Rice sold their shares in the company in 2016 - $90m richer, both women safe in the knowledge they changed the landscape of the modern fitness world.

 ## Lisa Lindahl